 Among the great French violin makers, Nicolas Lupot deserves special recognition for his talents.
-Known as the French Stradivari, Lupot trained with his father François in Orléans before moving to Paris in 1794.
-Initially Lupot worked in the shop of ...Read More François Pique before starting his own business in 1798 on the rue de Gramont.
-After eight years ascending through the ranks of violin making there he relocated his shop to the rue Croix des Petits Champs, where he remained for the rest of his career.
+Known as the French Stradivari, Lupot trained with his father François in Orléans before moving to Paris in around 1796 and set up his business near the ...Read More shop of François Pique on the rue de Gramont.
+In 1806 he relocated his shop to the rue Croix des Petits Champs, where he remained for the rest of his career.

 View all auction prices for Nicolas Lupot

 Lupot family tree